Eslorex/Name-files-with-suffix-prefix-middle/README.md

 This guide explains how to use the `file_renamer.exe` application to batch rename files with optional prefixes, suffixes, and middle parts.

+I created file_renamer.exe to organize files in my game projects.
+This tool helps me categorize assets like Textures, Models, etc., by adding prefixes, suffixes, and descriptive middle parts to filenames.
+It ensures files are easily identifiable and organized based on their type and purpose within the project.
+This helps me quickly locate and manage my game assets.

+- Original File Name: character_model.fbx
+- Prefix: Model_
+- Middle Part: Hero
+- Suffix: _V1
+- Result: Model_Hero_V1.fbx

 ## Features
 1. **Select Files to Rename**:
    - Click on the "Select Files" button.